Artist Biography + Artist Statement

-I’ve since transitioned my work from displays of athletics, to those of tropical plants that challenge our typical visual perception.
-I alter ordinary shapes’ colours to enliven different areas of our brains when examining the work.
+Amber‘s work has transitioned over the years from displays of athletics, to those of surrealised tropical plants, that challenge our typical visual perception.
+Amber’s work alters ordinary objects’ colours to enliven different areas of our brains when examining the work.
+Having the audience experience “double-takes” is a goal in the creation of these works.
+This body of work strives to deliver a scientifically-backed visual endorphin rush.

 Murals were my “pandemic pivot”.
 Bringing colour, nature, and uncommon images to commonplace industrial spaces is my new favourite creative outlet.
 Murals bring community involvement and visual awe from a safe social distance.
 They add interest and allow the public to see their daily commutes and monotonous surroundings in new, more imaginative ways.